 - how heavy your bleeding is (note the number of pads, tampons, or times you needed to empty your cup)

 - the last day of your period

 - any PMS symptoms (cramps, boob soreness, bloating, headaches, irritability, etc.)

 After a few months of tracking, you’ll be able to tell whether your periods are consistent or kinda random each month.
 This info will be super helpful for your doctor to make a diagnosis — and for you to get your money’s worth at your next appointment.

 Deep breaths.
 Irregular periods happen for SO MANY reasons.

 While the cause might be as simple as stress or too much exercise, wonky cycles can also signal serious health conditions.
-It’s best to see a doctor to help you pinpoint the problem and get your flow back on track.
+It’s best to speak with your doctor to help you pinpoint the problem and get your flow back on track.

-In the meantime, remember that eating a well-rounded diet, exercising, and practicing stress-relief techniques could give you peace of mind and regulate your flow.
+In the meantime, remember that eating a nutrient-rich diet, exercising, and practicing stress-relief techniques could give you peace of mind and regulate your flow.